 However, like every built machine, bikes and PTVs do have their own environmental footprint when looked at across their entire lifecycle from raw materials to “end of life”.

-The challenge is, that while ridership and PTV usage positively grows, our society also needs to minimise the negative downsides like the potential for more waste-to-landfill from old rides at the end of their “first life”.
+The challenge is, while ridership and PTV usage positively grows, that our society also needs to minimise the negative downsides like the potential for more waste-to-landfill from old rides at the end of their “first life”.

 Additionally, an important trend to consider is the growing use of batteries to in part power PTVs.
 While battery power is making PTVs of all descriptions more accessible to more and different riders (and is the fastest growing proportion of all “bicycle” sales in Australia), batteries also have their own really specific environmental challenges.

 At Revolve ReCYCLING, it’s our aim to be part of both encouraging greater ridership and stopping unnecessary ride-related waste going to landfill.

 - Aiming to recycle, reuse or redeploy 100% of the PTVs that we collect from riders;

 - Providing cool, safe, high quality, branded and affordable redeployed bikes for riders to purchase;

 - Training people in keeping bikes on the road and out of landfill for as long as possible;

 - Giving away kids’ bikes for free to those who need them;

 - Working to make our own practices as environmentally sustainable as possible (eg, active choices about collection methods/fuels/offsets, lighting and energy, procurement of second-hand tools and office goods);